wadda/timmeh/README.md

 ![dictionary_lookup](https://cloud.githubusercontent.com/assets/4308824/18680742/54fb836c-7fa8-11e6-94a4-479c0fa5216a.png)

 The image file/database may be further reduced as `timmeh` internal logic improves in edge cases and granularity.
 But then, that depends on tolerances and concern for edge cases.
 Although one could 'tile' in empty placeholders, or re-reference a cropped region, for regional use.
+Blah, blah, blah.

 This entire process is functionally similar to when Debian or one of the Ubuntus is installed on a hard drive.
 While setting the Timezone/locale a cursor is moved over an image and the user selects a point, 'in the ballpark'.
 This timezone selection is made using the software package [Ubiquity](https://en.wikipedia.org/wiki/Ubiquity_(software)), except `timmeh` uses gps input...and the unified database.